pascaldekloe/colfer/README.md

 identify the field by its (0-based position) index in the schema.
 The most significant bit is used as a *flag*.

 Boolean occurrences set the value to `true`.
+The flag is RFU.

+Unsigned 8-bit integer values just follow the header byte and the flag is RFU.
+Unsigned 16-bit integer values greather than 255 also follow the header byte.
+Smaller values are encoded in one byte with the header flag set.
+Unsigned 32-bit integer values less than 1<<21 are encoded as varints and larger values set the header flag for fixed length encoding.
+Unsigned 64-bit integer values less than 1<<49 are encoded as varints and larger values set the header flag for fixed length encoding.

-Integers are encoded as varints.
-The header flag indicates negative for signed types and fixed size for unsigned types.
+Signed 32- and 64-bit integers are encoded as varints.
+The flag stands for negative.
 The tenth byte for 64-bit integers is skipped for encoding since its value is fixed to `0x01`.

 Floating points are encoded conform IEEE 754.
+The flag is RFU.

 Timestamps are encoded as a 32-bit unsigned integer for the number of seconds that have elapsed since 00:00:00 UTC, Thursday, 1 January 1970, not counting leap seconds.
 When the header flag is set then the number of seconds is encoded as a 64-bit two's complement integer.
 In both cases the value is followed with 32 bits for the nanosecond fraction.
-Note that the first two bits are not in use (reserved).
+Note that the first two bits are RFU.

 The data for text and binaries is prefixed with a varint byte size declaration.
 Text is encoded as UTF-8.
+The flag is RFU.

 Lists of floating points, text, binaries and data structures are prefixed with a varint element size declaration.
+The flag is RFU.